 Even Social Enterprise UK, a fan of the CIC form, has raised questions over the strength of the Regulator.
 This accountability mechanism begins to look weak, to say the least.
 I’m not sure it will ever improve either.
 I doubt the regulator will ever be well enough funded to investigate what is going on in tens of thousands of organisations.
 We should not look for accountability in the CIC regulator.

 Let’s move on to another question, a special case of the accountability problem: what profits can be made from a CIC, often presented as a non-profit structure?
 There is a CIC limited by shares that is allowed to make a profit.
 Previously there was a dividend cap of 20% of share value in any given year.
 This was considered by the government to be ‘inhibiting investment’ so in 2014 they removed the cap.
 Say that again?
 Annual 20% profits inhibiting investment?

 Let’s leave that aside.
 In fact the majority of CICs are limited by guarantee and are more genuinely non-profit in form.
-There is, however, a catch.
+There are, however, a couple of massive catches.
 The directors of a CIC can pay themselves whatever they can argue could reasonably be seen as necessary, as long as they are still fulfilling their social objectives.
 As determined by the aforementioned ‘light touch’ regulator.
 A CIC with a turnover of some millions a year could in theory pay the directors a million a year, if they could argue that without the salary they couldn’t retain the talent they need.
 Is it still a non-profit?
 This raises the aforementioned scenario of people putting in hundreds of volunteer hours for a supposed non-profit while the directors are buying holiday homes in the Mediterranean.